 The low-growing habit of Iberis sempervirens makes it an excellent edging plant for borders, paths or sidewalks.
 It looks especially stunning in rock gardens or cascading over ledges.
 It is also a beautiful evergreen addition in containers and window boxes.

-'Alexander's White'- low growing and early flowering with large clusters of white flowers.
-Grows to 10'' tall and 1' wide
+Low growing and early flowering with large clusters of white flowers.

-'Little Gem'- a dwarf and compact variety with very tight, small clusters of white flowers.
-Grows only 6'' tall and up to 15'' wide
+A dwarf and compact variety with very tight, small clusters of white flowers.

-'Purity'- Very dense, prolific flowers and a compact growth habit.
-Grows to 8'' tall and up to 12'' wide
+Very dense, prolific flowers and a compact growth habit.

 Common Name: Evergreen Candytuft